caesarfeta/dot_com/story/gdb_modelling/gdb_modelling.md

 # Start Playing
 There are many different graph database packages out there in the wild.
 The one we'll be playing with is the Apache Foundation's, Jena.
-Jena is the database itself.
-It employs the RDF XML standard.
+Jena is the database itself, an implementation of the RDF standard.
 You interact with Jena through, a server called Fuseki.
 The two come packaged together.
-The names sometimes sometimes are interchanged.
+The names sometimes are used interchangably.
 # Install Jena-Fuseki
 I'm assuming you're using some flavor of Unix ( Linux or Mac OSX usually ) as your OS.